Felix von Luschan: Life

 Though Luschan had joined the German Society for Racial Hygiene in 1908, in his works he rejected the rising ideas of "scientific racism" and stressed the equality of the human races.
+He argued for his position in parts on the basis of skulls he instructed German colonial troops to acquire in German colonies, including human remains of victims of the Herero-Nama Genocide.
 He died in Berlin at the age of 69 and is buried at his summer residence in Millstatt, Austria.

 The German Society for Racial Hygiene goal was "for society to return to a healthy and blooming, strong and beautiful life" as Ploetz put it.
 The Nordic race was supposed to regain its "purity" through selective reproduction and sterilization.

 In 1915 he was appointed to the "Königlich Preußische Phonographische Kommission" (Royal Prussian Phonographic Commission) for his anthropological expertise.
 The purpose of the commission was to record the approximately 250 languages spoken by the prisoners of German WWI PoW camps.
 In the course of this endeavor, von Luschan also conducted physical anthropology research on the internees.

 Expeditions

 In 1881 Luschan and Otto Benndorf explored the ancient Lycian region of southern Anatolia, part of the Ottoman Empire, where they excavated the Heroon of Trysa near Myra, which is now on display at the Vienna Kunsthistorisches Museum.
-The next year he joined Karol Lanckoroński and Alfred Biliotti on an expedition to Pamphylia and Rhodes.

 In February 1883 he accompanied Carl Humann on an expedition to Mount Nemrut in historic Commagene which was initiated by the Prussian Academy of Sciences.
 At Zincirli he discovered the ruins of Sam'al, capital of a small principality of the late Hittite period, which he later excavated between 1888 and 1902 together with Robert Koldewey.
 Descriptions of the plants he collected in the Ottoman Empire were later published by Otto Stapf.

 All his expeditions profited from Luschan's medical training.
 In 1905 he and his wife Emma travelled to South Africa at the invitation of the British Science Association, and in 1913 they went to Australia, where the couple heard the news of the outbreak of the First World War in Europe and had to proceed to the neutral United States.